aergaroth/gcp-terraform-vm-foundation/README.md

 # GCP Terraform VM Foundation

+> This branch represents the v1 single-instance foundation.
+> For the multi-instance refactor, see branch `v2-multi-instance`

 Lightweight Terraform project providing a production-style foundation for running virtual machines on **Google Cloud Platform**.